argoproj-labs/argocd-notifications/docs/troubleshooting-commands.md

       --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
       --secret string                  argocd-notifications-secret.yaml file path.
 Use empty secret if provided value is ':empty'
+      --server string                  The address and port of the Kubernetes API server --tls-server-name string         If provided, this name will be used to validate server certificate.
+If this is not provided, hostname used to contact the server is used.
-      --server string                  The address and port of the Kubernetes API server --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server